collinol/Genomics_Research/README.md

 # Genomics_Research
-> This readme was written as instructions for another researcher to pick up on the work I left off on.
+> This readme was written as instructions for another researcher to pick up on the work I left off.
 ## Step 1: Referencing hg19
 ```
 hgrefFile = "refGene_hg19_sorted.txt" #prebuilt file